ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 don't think there's any concern about dead code here for projects that are started with either.
-Chapel will be actively supported for another couple of years at least, and the underlying tools (like GASNet) are underpin many projects.
+Chapel will be actively supported for another couple of years at least, and the underlying tools (like GASNet) underpin many projects and aren't going anywhere.
 One's code wouldn't be "locked into" Chapel at any rate, as there are MPI bindings, so that there's always a path to incrementally port your code back to MPI if you chose to.
 For Julia, the immediate worry is less about lack of support and more that the project might be _too_ actively maintained; that one would have to continually exert effort to catch your code up with the current version.
 In either case, there are clear paths to follow (porting or upgrading) to keep your code working.

 ### Both projects have as-yet untapped potential

 What's exciting about both of these projects is how far they could go.
-Chapel already makes certian class of MPI+OpenMP type programs extremely simple to write with fairly good performance; if that class of programs expands (either through packages built atop of current functionality, or expanded functionality through additional well-supported domain maps) and performance improves, it could make large-scale scientific computation accessible to a much broader community of scientists (and thus science).
+Chapel already makes certain class of MPI+OpenMP type programs extremely simple to write with fairly good performance; if that class of programs expands (either through packages built atop of current functionality, or expanded functionality through additional well-supported domain maps) and as performance continues to improve, it could make large-scale scientific computation accessible to a much broader community of scientists (and thus science).

 Julia has the same potential to broaden computational science on the desktop, and (at least in the near term) for computations